 Mr. Harry Theoharis, MP, Former Greek Treasury Minister

 Dr. Dimitri Tsomocos, University of Oxford, Professor of Financial Economics

 Mr. Michael Parker, Citibank, Global Industry Head for the Shipping

-Prof. Dr Kostas Andriosopoulos, Executive Director of ESCP Europe's Research Centre for Energy Management (RCEM) has been invited to participate at the discussion on "The Future of Greece" organised by the MEC International Ltd. This though-provoking debate will take place on 16th November 2016 at the House of Lords and will be chaired by Lord Lothian.
+Prof. Dr Kostas Andriosopoulos, Executive Director of ESCP Europe's Energy Management Centre (EMC) has been invited to participate at the discussion on "The Future of Greece" organised by the MEC International Ltd. This though-provoking debate will take place on 16th November 2016 at the House of Lords and will be chaired by Lord Lothian.

 Mr Harry Theoharis, MP, Former Greek Treasury Minister

 Dr Dimitri Tsomocos, University of Oxford, Professor of Financial Economics